gugahoi/kt/README.md

 The above are the two main commands, but because `kt` uses a dependency build tool you can debug intermin stages of the build such:

-* *compile*: Will compile each template file only with the given env - you can then view them in the `_build/compiled` folder.
+* *compile*: Will compile each template file with the given env - you can then view them in the `_build/<env>/compiled/templates` folder.
 * *join*: Will compile and then merge all the template files together into a single file of Kubernetes manifests.
 This can be viewed at `_build/<env>/joined.yaml`.

+`kt` uses the Haskell library [Shake](http://shakebuild.com/) so you can use any of the available command line flags to increase/decrease logging or debug issues or timings and do dry runs.
+To see all available options, run `docker-compose run --rm kt -h`.

+By default `kt` uses 4 threads to parallalize as much of the work as possible, to change the amount of threads use the `-j` flag, eg to use a single thread to make debugging easier set `-j1`.

 ## Conventions